 - Economic Workability (Key Economic Considerations and Issues)

 For each of the four CHE types, five core ZE or NZE fuel-technology platforms were initially assessed; these were selected because they are generally cited (by knowledgeable industry, government, and academic representatives) as being the most promising platforms for near-term incorporation into heavy-duty CHE.
 Moreover, these four CHE types are the subject of ongoing technology development and demonstration programs at the two Ports.

 Specifically, the five assessed core fuel-technology platforms were as follows:

-Two parameters – commercial availability and technical viability – were used to initially screen the above five core ZE and NZE fuel-technology platforms for their feasibility to power large numbers of CHE as if late-2018, or by 2021.
-Those fuel-technology platform(s) that were shown to currently achieve (or nearly achieve) the basic considerations for commercial availability and operational feasibility were then further assessed, by applying the three remaining feasibility parameters (operational feasibility, infrastructure availability and economic workability).
+Two parameters – commercial availability and technical viability – were used to initially screen the above five core ZE and NZE fuel-technology platforms for their feasibility to power large numbers of CHE as of late-2018 or by 2021.
+Those fuel-technology platform(s) that were shown to currently achieve (or nearly achieve) the basic considerations for commercial availability and operational feasibility were then further assessed by applying the three remaining feasibility parameters (operational feasibility, infrastructure availability, and economic workability).